 - Have students return to their K-W-L graphic organizer and complete the last column.

 - In the next class period, have students complete a follow-up writing assignment.
-Depending on the grade level you may ask students to write a paragraph or an essay.
+Depending on the grade level, you may ask students to write a paragraph or an essay.

 - If time permits, have students read over this article – Ramadan: be good to yourself and to others.
 You can edit this article by using the Google Extension Print Friend and PDF.
-You can learn more about that in this blog post Support Digital Learning with Print Friendly and PDF.
+You can learn more about that in this blog post: Support Digital Learning with Print Friendly and PDF.

 - Additional Resource: This article and podcast showcases how people can be more respectful during this time – How respecting Ramadan at work means more than asking ‘not even water?’
 Ask students to brainstorm ways schools can be more inclusive following the ideas from this podcast.

 This Ramadan article resource contains one nonfiction article and three post-reading activities to assist with reading comprehension, standardized test prep, and cross-curricular learning.
-It comes in both PDF and digital formats to help teachers who are teaching both in the physical and digital classroom.
+It comes in both PDF and digital formats to help teachers who are teaching both in the physical and digital classrooms.

-Middle School Ramadan Lesson Includes
+This Middle School Ramadan Lesson Includes

 - Teacher lesson plan